SC orders shifting ex-Unitech bosses Sanjay, Ajay Chandra from Tihar jail to Mumbai prisons | Law-Order

 - India

+It said that letter’s content and the material which has come on the record indicate that, despite the orders of this Court, irregularities are taking place within the precincts of the Tihar Central Jail where the two accused have been lodged.
+“These activities undermine the authority of the Court and will derail the investigation which has been ordered by the Directorate of Enforcement,” the bench said.
+It asked the Enforcement Directorate to proceed ahead with the investigation expeditiously saying that the probe in the matter has been proceeding at a “tardy pace” and the Court should be apprised of the status of the investigation within a period of four weeks from today.

+The bench posted the matter for hearing after six weeks and sought a status report of ED by then.
+The top court noted that its order of May 9, 2019, adverts to the status report filed by M/s Grant Thornton, who were appointed as Forensic Auditors to assess the financial dealings of Unitech Ltd, which indicates that the auditors were not provided complete access to all electronic records, including those which were in possession of the Chief Financial Officer, Unitech Ltd. “In this backdrop, the Court recalled the facilities which had been made available to the accused - Sanjay Chandra and Ajay Chandra, former Directors of Unitech Limited who were lodged in Tihar Central Jail.

-Making a startling revelation in the Supreme Court, the ED said it has unearthed a "secret underground office" here which was being operated by erstwhile Unitech founder Ramesh Chandra and visited by his sons Sanjay and Ajay when on parole or bail.
+The Court directed that they shall not be entitled to any additional facilities apart from those which are available in normal course in terms of the jail manual”, the bench said.
+Making a startling revelation in the top court, the ED during the hearing said it has unearthed a “secret underground office” in South Delhi here which was being operated by erstwhile Unitech founder Ramesh Chandra and visited by his sons Sanjay and Ajay when on parole or bail.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)